zezking/pixel-souls/README.md

 ## CHECK IT OUT:

+Temporarily deployed on Digital Ocean: https://pixel-souls-w8kd2.ondigitalocean.app/
-Run using your choice of HTML server (we used LiveServer on VSCode)!
+Alternatively, you can download the latest release and run it using your choice of HTML server (we used LiveServer on VSCode)!

+Chiptune background music is by [CrimsonColbalt](https://soundcloud.com/crimsoncobalt)!